Mission Accomplished speech: Subsequent events

-Iraq War opponents have used the phrase "mission accomplished" in an ironic sense, while others have non-politically cited it as an example of a general public relations failure.
+Iraq War opponents have subsequently used the phrase "mission accomplished" in an ironic sense, while others have non-politically cited it as an example of a general public relations failure.
 In addition, some mainstream outlets questioned the state of the war with derivatives of this statement.
-For example, the October 6, 2003 cover of Time featured the headline "Mission Not Accomplished."
+For example, the October 6, 2003, cover of Time featured the headline "Mission Not Accomplished":